For some, Austin Peay was the next step after high school, while others first chose

 the status quo.
 They bring a unique perspective to their medium and create new experiences

-“When I went to the Military Student Center, that helped me stay focused and encouraged
+“When I went to the Newton Military Family Resource Center, that helped me stay focused

-me to want to do better, because when I was struggling in some of my classes, like
+and encouraged me to want to do better, because when I was struggling in some of my

-biology and math, they had people there who were majoring in that type of thing, and
+classes, like biology and math, they had people there who were majoring in that type

 Austin Peay students lead innovation across all industries through collaboration,